Assignments are through Google Classroom.

 ARGUING

 My classes are geared towards refining the argument.
 The noted trial lawyer Gerry Spense once said that "everything is an argument."
-Whether working with sophomores, or students in my Junior Honors class, I emphasize how to use a variety of rhetorical frames with which to write, debate, and persuade.
-Throughout the year, I give multiple exams on "thesis patterns," and - in the end - students leave the class able to both construct sophisticated and clear thesis statements and topic sentences, and to conduct substantive "peer editing" of fellow students' work that reflects a knowledge of structure and development.
+Whether working with sophomores, students in my Junior Honors class or my senior Words and Images media studies elective, I emphasize how to use a variety of rhetorical frames with which to write, debate, and persuade.

 AMBIGUITY